Search

 SEG Eligibility Criteria

-You’ll also need a smart meter or an export meter that gives half-hourly readings.
-If you don’t have one of these meters, you can ask for one from your supplier when signing up for a SEG tariff.
+To get a SEG tariff and be able to sell excess energy to the grid, your renewable energy generation system must have been professionally installed and certified through the microgeneration certification scheme.
+You’ll also need a smart meter or an export meter that gives half-hourly readings, but if you don’t have one, you can request one from your supplier when signing up for a SEG tariff.

-The process was initially complicated but has become easier since the Smart Export Guarantee replaced the outdated Feed-in Tariff and more homes and businesses installed renewable energy systems, which had become more affordable.
+Selling excess power that your solar panels generate, but you don’t use, can create a small but constant source of income.
+The process was initially complicated but has become easier since the Smart Export Guarantee replaced the outdated Feed-in Tariff and more homes and businesses installed renewable energy systems, which have become more affordable.

+Once you’re registered for a SEG tariff, you’ll earn money for each unit of electricity you export back to the grid.
 Tariffs can be fixed or variable.
 A fixed tariff pays a rate based on kilowatt hours (kWh).
 These payments vary among suppliers, from around 2p to 15p per kWh.
 Variable rates change based on market demand.

 You’ll start to get payments as soon as your supplier receives readings from your export meter or smart meter.
 SEG payments are generally made with a bank transfer monthly or quarterly.